Bnwokoma/rhel9-stig-hardening/README.md

 ### Manual Remediation

-Before applying the changes, you can view this pie chart to see the state of compliance:[Before remediation](/screenshots/before_remediation)
+Before applying the changes, you can view this pie chart to see the state of compliance: [Assessment results summary before remediation](/screenshots/before_remediation.png)

 I created the following file to apply persistent sysctl changes: